paldhous/ucb/2014/dataviz/md_raw/class9.md

 ![](./img/class9_25.jpg)

-This means that the equation to convert magnitude into earthquake "strength," determined by the amplitude of the shaking, is: `Amplitude = 10 ^ Magnitude`.
+This means that the equation to convert magnitude into the amplitude of the shaking, as recorded on a seismogram, is: `Amplitude = 10^Magnitude`.

 Select `Properties>Style` for the quakes layer, and accept `Single Symbol` from the top dropdown menu, as we are not going to color the points according to values in the data.

 Select `Simple marker`, change the `Fill` to `Snow` and the `Border` to `Iron`.

-Then Select `Marker` and adjust the transparency to 50%:
+Then select `Marker` and adjust the transparency to 50%:

 ![](./img/class9_26.jpg)